freqtrade/freqtrade/docs/strategy-callbacks.md

         For full documentation please go to https://www.freqtrade.io/en/latest/strategy-advanced/

-        When not implemented by a strategy, returns the initial stoploss value Only called when use_custom_stoploss is set to True.
+        When not implemented by a strategy, returns the initial stoploss value.
+        Only called when use_custom_stoploss is set to True.

         :param pair: Pair that's currently analyzed